 How Is Mexican Hot Chocolate Different Than Hot Chocolate?

 If you're reading this, you're likely at least a little bit aware of the delicious, hot beverage known as hot chocolate.
 In the United States, it's generally made with some sort of chocolate, heated milk or water, and sometimes another sweetener.
-It also often comes with whipped cream or marshmallows to make it even more irresistible.
+It also often comes with whipped cream, chocolate chips, or marshmallows to make it even more irresistible.

 There's also the popular instant hot cocoa, which is usually made up of hot water or milk and a packet that includes cocoa powder, sugar, and dry milk.
 Basically, it can be the most frothy, fancy hot chocolate you desire or the most basic drink you need ASAP at the end of a long day.